PuddlePumpkin/KwaRemasteredMods/README.md

     -- Print Notifications
     notif:Print("Example Notification")
-    notif:PrintDebug("This Won't show up without debug messages being enabled") notif:SetDebugMessagesEnabled(true) -- This enables debug messages, or you can also press ctrl-shift-D notif:PrintDebug("This debug message shows up!")
+    notif:PrintDebug("This Won't show up without debug messages being enabled") notif:SetDebugMessagesEnabled(true) -- This enables debug messages, or press ctrl-shift-D notif:PrintDebug("This debug message shows up!")

     -- If you want to print notifications with a set length: notif:PrintNotification("Long Notification", 10)
     notif:PrintNotificationDebug("Long Debug Notification", 10)
-    --you can also print notifications with icons with an Texture2d object reference:
+    --you can also print notifications with icons with a Texture2d object reference:
     --notif:PrintNotificationWithIcon(String, Duration, TextureObject)